Home / THE NBSA

 Measuring sustainability performance, setting strategic goals and identifying areas for improvement based on sound science, are all key areas where the CRSB leads sustainability initiatives for the Canadian beef industry.

-Read the two peer-reviewed scientific papers that have been published using data from the Assessment:
+Two peer-reviewed papers have been published using data from the environmental and social assessments:

-Check out the details on our progress and sustainability performance on specific topics across the three pillars of beef sustainability:
+Check out the industry’s sustainability performance and progress in specific topics across the three pillars of beef sustainability:

 Learn more about our current sustainability performance below, and further detail on environmental, social and economic metrics.

 Progress updates and success stories will be added from time to time.
-Learn more about our goals & strategy, Sustainability Strategy and Research Priorities.
+Learn more about our Goals and Sustainability Strategy, and Research Priorities.

 Canadian Roundtable for Sustainable Beef